Tekfur Palace Tile Museum

 Where is the Tekfur Palace and How to get there?

 Tekfur Palace is located in Ayvansaray neighbourhood, in the district of Fatih in Istanbul.
+The museum is located in walking distance from Kariye Museum.

 If you want to go by bus, you can get off the bus at Balat Hospital Bus Station and walk to the museum.